Manhattan Psychiatric Center

 Residents spend approximately half of their time on a short-term unit where patients are treated with the goal of rendering them fit to stand trial or to return to the prison population.
 The remainder of the resident’s time is spent conducting preliminary fitness examinations of patients, to evaluate whether patients are fit to stand trial.

 Residents attend hearings at which the forensic committee determines whether patients who have been found not guilty because of mental illness are fit to return to the community.
 Court proceedings occur at the Kirby facility on a weekly or biweekly basis.
 Each week, residents are also able to witness ECT.
 Residents are generally given as much responsibility for patient care as they wish, enabling the motivated resident to play an active role in virtually every aspect of the forensic process, from admission through discharge.
-In addition, the faculty at Kirby is highly interested in teaching, and all residents leave with a basic, nuts-and-bolts understanding of psychiatric law and the role of psychiatrists in the legal system.
+In addition, the faculty at Kirby is highly interested in teaching, and all residents leave with a basic understanding of psychiatric law and the role of psychiatrists in the legal system.

 Icahn School of Medicine